Javohir37/DRSP/readme.md

-# Doctor Management System
+# Doctor Reservation System for Patients

 ## Overview
-This project is a Doctor Management System, designed to manage patient appointments, doctor schedules, patient case histories, and notifications.
-It features functionality for patients, doctors, and admins to interact with the system.
+This is a serverside of Doctor Management System, designed to manage patient appointments, doctor schedules, patient case histories, and notifications.
+It features functionality for patients and doctors to interact with the system.

 ## Features
 - **Patient Interface**: